 Graduate School Munich School of Data Science (MuDS)

 We are a core lab of MuDS, a graduate school to promote Data Science and its application.
 MuDS offers joint projects for PhD students, each designed by two partners – a domain-specific application partner and a methodological partner.
 This ensures that candidates receive methodological as well as application-specific training.
-Check the MuDS web site for application schedule (Feb 28 in 2019).
+Check the MuDS website for the application schedule.

 Graduate School of Quantitative Biosciences Munich (QBM)